-The Bamyan Foundation is pleased to announce the setting up of a committee comprising resourceful community members to explore sister city partnership between Bamyan city in Afghanistan and cities in the United States.
+The Bamyan Foundation is pleased to announce the formation of a committee comprising resourceful community members to explore sister city partnership between Bamyan city in Afghanistan and cities in the United States.
 We believe that connecting Bamyan with American cities will open gateways for mutual understanding, cultural exchange, cooperation and growth in the public and private sectors.

 Azra Jafari is a prominent women right activist and Afghan diaspora community leader living in Washington DC area.
 Ms. Jafari was appointed as the first female mayor in Afghanistan and served in that capacity from 2008 until 2014.
-Her appointment as mayor of Nili, the capital of Daykundi province Afghanistan became controversial after conservative religious leader objected to women appointment in such capacity.
+Her appointment as mayor of Nili, the capital of Daykundi province Afghanistan became controversial after conservative religious leaders objected to women appointment in such capacity.
 However, soon after her appointment Ms. Jafari became a national figure who often appeared in local and international media advocating for the role of women in the government.
 Ms. Jafari was a member of emergency Loya Jirga (Grant council) of Afghanistan that for the first time drafted and approved Afghanistan’s democratic constitution.
 During the Taliban regime, Ms. Jafari lived in exile and she was the chief editor of the Afghan social and cultural magazine Farhang and later established an elementary school for the Afghan refugees.
 She has written two books in Farsi, ‘the Making of the New Constitution of Afghanistan’ and ‘I am a Working Woman’.
 Her writings have been featured in Aljazeera, BBC, and other prominent media organization.

-Zareen Taj is a women’s rights and community activist and author.
+Zareen Taj is a women’s rights activist and author.
 She was awarded a scholarship and earned her dual Bachelor’s Degree in women studies and political science after arriving in the United States in 2000.
 She earned her Master’s Degree in women studies with international concentration.
 She has worked continuously to promote women’s rights and immigrant’s rights and has attended numerous conferences, given speeches and mentored refugees in the U.S. She has done academic research in the areas of Afghan women empowerment, refugee women’s reproductive health, domestic violence, and integration.
 She has played a major role for establishment of connection between refugees and services providers.
 Zareen returned to Afghanistan for a two-month video documentary journey that she organized and returned with about 40 hours of videotapes, 700 photographs and 20 hours of cassette recordings.
 She was the first afghan woman who visited five massacre sites and interviewed the victim families and survivors of Taliban massacres.
 Her video documentary can be found at: https://vimeo.com/2498820.
 Her book can be found at: Women after Taliban (http://www.blurb.com/books/2404528-journey-to-empowerment).
 Zareen is married and have two daughters.
 She continues to mentor and advise refugee families in Baltimore area where she lives.

 Mohammad Sakhi Hasani: